-The brain is the most important organ of the human body, since the entire functioning of the body depends on its good performance.
-When the necessary vitamins and nutrients are not consumed, it is usual that we do not feel energized, fatigued or irritable.
+The brain is the most important organ of the human body, since the entire functioning of the organism depends on its good performance.
+When the necessary vitamins and nutrients are not consumed, it is usual that we do not feel with enough energy, fatigued or irritable.
 It is a condition that can lead us to get sick.

-So, most of us don't know what vitamins our brains need to function properly.
+Therefore, most of us do not know what vitamins our brain needs to function properly.
 Many times we feed ourselves thinking more about the digestive system or our image before the mirror, than in this important organ.

 So there are substances that help us improve memory and concentration.
 It also reduces the risk of neurodegenerative diseases, such as Alzheimer’s.
 With slight modifications in our diet we could achieve remarkable results at that level.